jesusmluque/adventofcode2017/README.md

 # Advent of code Solutions

-Solutions to the "advent of code" chalenge in 2017.
+Solutions to the "advent of code" chalenge in 2017: http://adventofcode.com/2017

+Using scala as the preferred programming language.